KoboldAI/KoboldAI-Client/README.md

+## Looking for KoboldCpp?
+KoboldAI is named after the KoboldAI software, currently our newer most popular program is KoboldCpp.
+If you are reading this message you are on the page of the original KoboldAI sofware.
+Prefer using KoboldCpp with GGUF models and the latest API features?
+You can visit https://koboldai.org/cpp Need support for newer models such as Llama based models using the Huggingface / Exllama (safetensors/pytorch) platforms?
+Check out KoboldAI's development version KoboldAI United at https://koboldai.org/united

 ## KoboldAI - Your gateway to GPT writing

 This is a browser-based front-end for AI-assisted writing with multiple local & remote AI models.
 It offers the standard array of tools, including Memory, Author's Note, World Info, Save & Load, adjustable AI settings, formatting options, and the ability to import existing AI Dungeon adventures.
 You can also turn on Adventure mode and play the game like AI Dungeon Unleashed.